HandExoskeleton/MediaPipe-Hands/README.md

 The user will have the option of running the algorithm on live video feed or on a video file.
 ## Acknowledgments

-We would like to thank Dr. Mili Shah, The Cooper Union, and NIST for their support.
+We would like to thank our advisor Dr. Mili Shah, The Cooper Union, and NIST for their support.